What is the ASC?

 How can I find out if a cinematographer is in the ASC?

-The membership roster is posted on the ASC website here, and updated as new members are added.
+The current membership roster is posted on the ASC website here, and updated as new members are added.
+A complete PDF roster of all cinematographers who have been a member since 1919 can be found here.

 Can I visit the ASC Clubhouse?

 The Clubhouse is open to the public by appointment only, and appointments must be made during regular business hours 09:00 AM - 05:00 PM (PST), Monday-Friday.
 Also, the Society usually hosts an Open House on or close to the same weekend as the ASC Awards.
-Details about the Open House are advertised in American Cinematographer, on our website under Events, and on Facebook and Twitter (@AmericanCine).
+Details about the Open House are advertised in American Cinematographer, on our website under Events, and on Facebook, Instagram and Twitter.
+You can learn more about the Clubhouse here.

 Can I buy a ticket to the ASC Awards?